Table of Contents

 - A step-by-step walkthrough of how to set different prices for different customers in WooCommerce.

-- Frequently asked questions about charging different prices for different customers in WooCommerce.
+- Frequently asked questions about setting different prices for different users in WooCommerce.

 Plugin used in this tutorial